Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The 40.2 combined points per game that these two squads have allowed this season are 9.3 fewer than the 49.5 total in this contest.

-- Cowboys games this season feature an average total of 51.9 points, a number 2.4 points higher than Sunday's over/under.
+- The Cowboys and their opponents have scored an average of 51.9 points per game in 2020, 2.4 more than Sunday's total.

-- The 42.9 PPG average total in Broncos games this season is 6.6 points fewer than this game's over/under.
+- In 2020, games involving the Broncos have averaged a total of 42.9 points, 6.6 fewer than this game's set over/under.

 Cowboys stats and trends

-- Dallas has seven wins against the spread in seven games this year.
+- Dallas has seven wins against the spread in seven games this season.

 - Dallas' games this year have hit the over on five of seven set point totals (71.4%).

-- When Dallas puts up more than 17.1 points, it is 7-0 against the spread and 6-1 overall.
+- Dallas is 7-0 against the spread and 6-1 overall this season when the team notches more than 17.1 points.

-- This year, the Cowboys have turned the ball over nine times, one more than the Broncos' takeaways (8).
+- The Cowboys have turned the ball over nine times this season, one more turnover than the Broncos have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Broncos.